hedon-rust-road/hedon-bot/README.md

 ## Configuration (`config.yml`) ⚙️

+- **openai_api_key**: The api key to invoke OpenAI api (optional), you can get it from `https://platform.openai.com/api-keys`.
+- **proxy**: The proxy address (optional), used for proxy access to the Open API, if your server environment does not support access to the corresponding website, you need to configure it.
 - **redis**: Configuration for Redis connection.
 This project uses Redis's `hsetnx` to prevent pushing the same article more than once.
 - **webhooks**: Specify the list of webhooks for various channels.
-Currently supports the `go_weekly`, with support for multiple webhooks per channel.
+Currently supports the `go_weekly` and `redis_official_blog`, with support for multiple webhooks per channel.
 - **cron_expression**: Schedule the frequency of fetching updates for each channel using a cron expression format:
    ```
    sec   min   hour   day of month   month   day of week   year